NOSE BREATHING IN TENNIS: Why Breathing Like a Racehorse Improves Performance

 1. Learning to use nose breathing while exercising.

 Running is perhaps the best way to learn nose breathing.
-Jog slowly while keeping the mouth closed and breathing through the nose.
-The breathing should automatically become deeper because nose breathing utilizes the entire lung.
-Continue to jog slowly and become accustomed to the long and slow breathing rate.
+Jog slowly, keeping your mouth closed and breathing through your nose.
+The breathing should automatically become deeper because nose breathing utilises the entire lung.
+Continue jogging slowly and become accustomed to a slow, steady breathing rate.

-During inhalation and exhalation, try to breathe in the throat.
+During inhalation and exhalation, try to breathe through the throat.
 You will begin to create a roaring noise similar to a jet airliner taking off!

-As you become more proficient at breathing through the nose slowly increase your speed.
-This will tax the breath and as soon as you feel the need to open your mouth… reduce speed, even walking is fine, just resist opening your mouth to breathe!
-It will feel a bit like drowning in the beginning but your insecurity will pass.
+As you become more proficient at breathing through the nose, slowly increase your speed.
+This will tax the breath, and as soon as you feel the need to open your mouth… reduce speed, even walking is fine, just resist opening your mouth to breathe!
+It will feel a bit like drowning at first, but your insecurity will pass.

-Continue this speeding up and slowing down the process until nose breathing becomes more proficient and the need to slow down becomes less frequent.
+Continue speeding up and slowing down the process until nose breathing becomes more proficient and the need to slow down becomes less frequent.
 The need to slow down less is a sign of progress.
-This will be the pattern of your runs for about one week and then you will notice the heart rate dropping, the rate of breaths per minute dropping, and your running speed increasing!
+This will be the pattern of your runs for about one week, after which you will notice your heart rate and breaths per minute dropping, and your running speed increasing!

 2. Apply nose breathing to tennis

-With this more efficient method of breathing becoming more natural to you it will now automatically take over whenever you walk upstairs, jog, or try to recover from any physically stressful activity.
+As this more efficient breathing method becomes more natural to you, it will automatically take over whenever you walk upstairs, jog, or recover from any physically stressful activity.

-In tennis, we have breaks between points and this is a perfect time to use nose breathing to recover quickly.
-Your confidence will now be such that you will switch to nose breathing whenever you need to recover quickly.
+In tennis, we have breaks between points, and this is a perfect time to use nose breathing to recover quickly.
+Your confidence will now be high enough that you can switch to nose breathing whenever you need to recover quickly.

 While bursts of energy like the serve, overhead, and groundstroke winners benefit from an explosive exhalation, the inhalation process will benefit from nose breathing because it’s the best way to fill the lungs and has a calming effect during points.